x Pachyveria 'Glauca'

 x Pachyveria haagei (an invalid name)

 x Pachyveria 'Glauca' is a beautiful succulent that forms spikey rosettes resembling a jewel.
-Leaves are thick, almost cylindrical, and silvery-blue tipped with red.
-They have a thick coating of farina that gives the plant a soft, powdery appearance.
+Leaves are thick and almost cylindrical.
+They are silvery-blue tipped with red and have a thick coating of farina that gives the plant a soft, powdery appearance.
 Flowers are pinkish on the outside and peach-colored inside.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).